confluentinc/confluent-kafka-python/docs/index.rst

 Experimental
    These classes are experimental and are likely to be removed, or subject to incompatible API changes in future versions of the library.
-To avoid breaking changes on upgrading, we recommend using (de)serializers directly, as per the examples applications in this repo.
+To avoid breaking changes on upgrading, we recommend using (de)serializers directly, as per the examples applications in the github repo.

    - :ref:`SerializingProducer <serde_producer>`
    - :ref:`DeserializingConsumer <serde_consumer>`